-During its April 26, 2022 meeting, the Selection Panel nominated Angela Jackson-Castain to serve as an Alternate on the Police Commission.
-On June 7, Ms. Jackson-Castain's appointment was confirmed by the Oakland City Council meeting.
-She attended her first meeting on June 23, 2022.
+During its August 10, 2022 meeting, the Selection Panel nominated Jesse Hsieh to serve as a full commissioner and Angela Jackson-Castain to serve as an Alternate on the Police Commission.
+On September 20, 2023, Mr. Jesse Hsieh and Ms. Jackson-Castain's appointments were confirmed by the Oakland City Council meeting.